roman-milk/roman-milk.github.io/robs-revenge.md

  "I don't know anything kid.
 They just told me she was there and to hurry and get you there."

  We got there and I rushed in and found that Sammi had fallen down a flight of stairs while hurrying to a class.
 She felt a sharp pain and started bleeding and she was rushed to the hospital.
 The fall caused her to miscarry and the doctor told me that there were complications and Sammi wouldn't be able to have any more children.
 It was a downer and it was driven home by the looks of pity that I got from all the nurses and orderlies.
-Report_Story #2